**Estimated restock of checkered weave by January 2024**

 The Piña Capsule is MAAARI’s take on the barong tagalog, the national formalwear garment of the Philippines.
 Made of piña, a delicately woven fabric made of pineapple fibers, the barong tagalog combines elements of indigenous Filipino and colonial Spanish styles and is usually adorned with elaborate embroidery detail.
 Our approach is more normal than formal, and the ethereal nature of piña layered in simple silhouettes is a dream.

-NOTE: In alignment with our commitment to sustainable and ethical practices, all of our garments are made-to-order.
-The piña fabric is woven meticulously on hand-looms and afterwards made specially for you by our seamstress.
-Lead-time will be one month upon placement of your order.
+Note: In alignment with our commitment to sustainable and ethical practices, all of our garments are made-to-order.
+The piña fabric is woven meticulously on hand looms and afterwards made specially for you by our seamstress.
+Lead time will be 6-8 weeks upon placement of your order.

 *If you would like to commission a size that's not available, please email us at firstname.lastname@example.org.